Urinary System

 Juxtaglomerular Apparatus

-Macula densa monitors for sodium ions & influences juxtaglomerular apparatus cells.
-Lacis cells produce erythropoietin and increases the number of RBC. juxtaglomerular apparatus cells monitor chloride and blood pressure, secretes renin that cascades the angiotensin system (produced in the liver) to form angiotensin II, which constricts blood vessels, therefore, increasing blood pressure.
+• Juxtaglomerular apparatus cells monitor chloride and blood pressure, secretes renin that cascades the angiotensin system (produced in the liver) to form angiotensin II, which constricts blood vessels, therefore, increasing blood pressure.

-Collecting ducts pass to the renal papilla.
-Main function is to transport urine and also to serve as the final step in urine concentration.
-Vasopressin (antidiuretic hormone, ADH from pars nervosa of pituitary) acts on collecting ducts to increase permeability of collecting ducts to water.
-When ADH is not present, it results in diuresis, production of large amount of dilute, hypotonic urine.
+• Vasopressin (antidiuretic hormone, ADH from pars nervosa of pituitary) acts on collecting ducts to increase permeability of collecting ducts to water.

 Vasa recta form a countercurrent multiplier system that assists in maintaining the proper gradient between lumenal contents and interstitium.

-Ureters & urinary bladder have dome cells (transitional)
+Ureters & urinary bladder have dome cells (transitional).

 Urinary bladder has thick membrane plaques that alternate with standard plasmalemma which forms pivot joints allowing the bladder to collapse then expand as the bladder empties and fills.